 Send pupils off with a bright bang!
 A colour run is a fun run with a crucial difference - colourful powder for runners, marshals and spectators to throw.
 Encourage runners to wear white for the full rainbow effect.
 The powder is made from cornflour and non-toxic dye and cashes away easily without staining clothes or the ground.
 It is also costly, so see if any local companies are happy to sponsor it or charge participants enough to break event.

 Take advantage of the summer evenings and run a treasure hunt around the school grounds, giving pupils a chance to explore their school one last time.
 Create a map with clues and set children tasks to complete along the way.
+These could be themed around the school, containing references to the leavers' former teachers, school trips and topics studied in their time at the school.
 Give prizes to those who complete the hunt - these could be yearbooks or other parting gifts.
 Have a cake stall and plenty of celebratory refreshments available at the end.